Mary Hatch Bailey: Story line

-Mary Hatch is the younger sister of Marty Hatch, a friend of George, whom she has loved since childhood.
-Her first appearance is when she is a little girl in a pharmacy ordering malts with her friend Violet Bick and being waited on by a young George Bailey working the soda fountain.
+Mary Hatch is the younger sister of Marty Hatch, a friend of George Bailey, whom she has loved since childhood.
+Her first appearance is when she is a little girl in a pharmacy ordering malts with her schoolmate Violet Bick and being waited on by a young George working the soda fountain.
 George reveals his plans to leave Bedford Falls and be an explorer, inspired by National Geographic.
 Knowing George's disability from the rescue of his brother, she whispers her love for him in his deaf ear.
 They become reacquainted as young adults at a high school dance in 1928, where they discuss their respective plans for the future.
 They are interrupted by news that George's father has suffered a stroke.
 Mary goes away to college, and works for a time in New York before returning to Bedford Falls.

 In 1932, when George's brother Harry returns from college with a new wife, and a job offer from his father-in-law, George realizes he will not be able to leave the Building and Loan, at least in the foreseeable future.
 George, despite knowing that his friend, Sam Wainwright, is courting Mary, goes to her house at the urging of his mother.
-George insists he that he has no intention of getting married, but realizes that he loves Mary.
+George insists that he has no intention of getting married, but realizes that he loves Mary.
 It is very clear that George's mother is right that Mary loves him and not Sam.
-Mary herself hints at this by preparing for George's visit by playing their favorite song Buffalo Gals, as well as hanging up a caricature of George lassoing the moon, reflecting their walk home from the dance.
+Mary herself hints at this by preparing for George's visit by playing their favorite song Buffalo Gals, as well as hanging up a caricature of George lassoing the Moon, reflecting their walk home from the dance.

 George and Mary are married, but their planned honeymoon is interrupted by a run on the banks, which affects the Building and Loan.
 Potter's newly acquired bank has called in its loan, and depositors are clamoring to withdraw their funds.
 Potter, a stockholder in the Building and Loan, threatens to shut it down if it closes early.
 Mary offers the money saved for their honeymoon to keep the Building and Loan solvent.

 That evening, George's friends Bert the cop and the cab driver Ernie escort him to his "new" home: the Old Granville house, a derelict mansion Mary had wished for years before.
 Over time they work on repairing the house.
 During World War II George is exempt from the draft because of partial deafness, but serves as an Air-Raid Warden.
 Mary becomes a volunteer for the war effort, such as running the local branch of the USO, while raising their four children (Pete, Janie, Tommy, and Zuzu).